 Migraine and Menopause

-Migraine tends to worsen in the years leading up to and also during the menopause.
+Migraine tends to worsen on the years leading into and during the menopause.
 Attacks can occur more frequently and sometimes last longer.
 Many women notice more of a link with their periods, and intuitively know that their hormones are changing.
 Periods can also become erratic and more frequent, which also means more migraines.

 The main reason for worsening migraine during menopause is the fluctuation of oestrogen.
 Periods themselves can become more troublesome, with more pain and heavier bleeding, usually indicating insufficient amounts of progesterone or indeed an over production of oestrogen.
 Both of these scenarios can make migraine more likely.